 Clients of the Web service can browse a list of available currencies and query the exchange rate of each one.
-When the client requests a currency exchange Is this what you meant by "an actual exchange"?
-I reworded it because you go on to say no transfer of funds takes place at this time, so this strikes me more as a request. , the Web service returns a transaction ID.
+When the client requests a currency exchange, the Web service returns a transaction ID.
 Receipt of the transaction ID doesn't guarantee a transfer of funds.
-The actual transaction may Why "may"?
-Do you mean, "If approved, the actual transaction (transfer of funds) will occur later"? occur later, but no later than in three hours.
+If approved, the actual transaction (transfer of funds) will occur later, but no later than in three hours.

 As we'll see in the following sections, we make heavy use of Rational Rose when designing and implementing the system.
+We also finish the SRS during this phase, adding details to it that specify the data the service will use.
+By now the SRS should be at a level of detail that clearly spells out how system design will be executed.